Nidheimr/Rias/README.md

 **THEN**

 You must include `rias.h` into the file with your main function, and any other file that plans on using memory functions.
-You may use this header instead of `stdlib.h` as it is implicitely included.

 ## Configuration